IntelOut/IOtech/README.md

 http://kerbal-space-parts.com/space/modpart-kethane-generator-by-infinite-84.html

+Goal:
-I trying to find "not very cheat" setups of generation.
+Try to find "not very cheat" setups of generation.

 Sry, m8... :)

+Installation:
+Put it to GameData directory.